Bree At Last

 It’s soooooo hard to capture on camera, but below you can see the faint shimmer of one of the pearl iridescent mica powders I used.
 When the light hits it right, it really is just stunning.

-I did not collaborate with Stone Coat Countertops on this project, as I wanted to be sure I was 100% satisfied with the product before I endorsed it.
-However, about six months after finishing the project, I did reach out to them and asked if they were willing to offer a discount for all my readers and fellow DIYers, and they kindly offered a $15 discount on purchases of $50 or more with the code “bree.”
-It’s now been almost a year since I completed this project, and our counters are still stunning and have held up extraordinarily well, so I definitely feel confident recommending SCC to others.
+I did not collaborate with Stone Coat Countertops on this project, and I wanted to be sure I was 100% satisfied with the product before I endorsed it.
+It’s now been almost a year since I completed my countertops, and they are still stunning and have held up extraordinarily well, so I definitely feel confident recommending SCC to others.

 If you’re nervous about tackling a project like this, I just want you all to know that I did the entire thing on my own, with the exception of the faucet (semi) removal that I talked about earlier, and after seeing the incredible finished results of the first application (the color coat), my husband actually wanted to help with the clear coat (“flood” coat).
 I think he mostly wanted to play with the torch, but he helped nonetheless;) My point is, if I can tackle this product basically on my own, pretty much anyone can;)